New Jersey Roads - Bergen County

 Last shield - Colonial Rd.
 SB bears right at Summit Ave.

 Of course, saving the best for last.
 This hand-painted yellow beauty has seemingly been here since Zabriskie Street got its crazy name, and maybe then some.
-It's at the eastern end of the dead-end road, the eastern block of which is Bergen CR C-21 (C- is for City, I guess, but the only three C- routes are all in the same city of Hackensack).
+It's at the eastern end of the dead-end road, the eastern block of which is Bergen CR C-2 (C- is for City, I guess, but the only other C- route is in the same city of Hackensack).
 It seems to only be there for private property, for cars and trucks turning to the back-side parking lot of an old warehouse.
 For the moment, it is sturdily bolted in, but that's only because I have insufficient tools.
 (And if you, daring miscreant, get to the sign before I do, please be kind and give me first dibs.)
 Click for magnificent closeup.

 Broad Ave., Palisades Park-Englewood